 Check and Edit Deposition Recipe

+Option to speed up loading, jump to section 7.1 Venting Load Lock only, then return here to edit recipe.

 On Operator screen click on Edit/Create button to edit the deposition time on deposition sputter recipe.